FraserSmith/ScottishSummit/README.md

 Running the System
 1) If everything has been connected correctly, you should be able to select an environemt, select an app and turn on/off the BypassConsent property
-2) To see this in action, use a seperate account that has never accessed a particular app, run the app and notice the prompt to consent to connections being used - close without granting consent
+2) To see this in action, use a seperate account that has never accessed a particular app, run the app and you will notice a prompt to consent to connections that app requires - close without granting consent
-3) Use the system to turn on BypassConsent for that same app and go back into the app as the same user, if all has worked correctly, the prompt should no longer be appearing
+3) Use the system to turn on BypassConsent for that same app and go back into the app as the same user, if all has worked correctly, the prompt should no longer appear